Wigwam Socks Review: Solid Performance at a Great Value

 I don’t discount Wigwam for not being versatile.
 They’ve deliberately made a great, specialized hiking sock.
-But I recognize that if you’re paying $14 for a single pair of socks, you may want them to do more than one thing well.
+But I recognize that if you’re paying a lot for a single pair of socks, you may want them to do more than one thing well.

 It’s a hiking sock, through and through.
 Use it as such.